It4innovations/shiny-bpg/README.md

 ### Visualisations - plot libraries

-The best way to get an idea how to interpret a data is to visualise them.
+The first step to understand the data is to visualise them.
 The Shiny provides several methods to do so.
 You can use static plots, interactive plots, or you can even display the data on interactive maps using Leaflet package.
 Brief summaries for each of them are stated below.

 ##### Static